-Step 1 – Vertical Rows
+Step 1: Vertical Rows

 For this exercise you should use a low bar where your feet can touch the ground.
 Alternatively you can use a high pull-up bar with a raised flat surface to rest your feet on.
 Put your feet flat on the floor or surface and grip the bar with your knees bent.
 Pull yourself up until your chest is near the bar and control back down.
 As you pull, retract your scapulas by pulling them together.
 Keep a straight body throughout the movement.

-Step 2 – Horizontal Rows
+Step 2: Horizontal Rows

 The added difficulty in this step involves moving more of your body weight with your arms.
 Instead of putting your feet on the floor, straighten your legs and rest your heels on the floor.
 This time you will be pulling some of your leg weight as well as the weight of your upper body.
 Maintain the same pulling motion and body line with the first step.

-Step 3 – Wide Bar Rows
+Step 3: Wide Bar Rows

 This step is very similar to the previous step except for the hand position.
 In order to increase the difficulty to work up to a front lever position, you must make the exercise more difficult on your arms by spreading your hand position much wider than shoulder width apart.
 If you can manage it, try to double the distance your hands have been apart in the previous two steps and pull up.

-Step 4 – Archer Rows
+Step 4: Archer Rows

 The purpose of this exercise is to bring strength to your core in preparation for the front lever step.
 It is not a full-proof way of being able to prepare you for the final step as it is not a similar exercise, so you may wish to consult some exercises in the leg raise progression for full preparation.
 Use two small dumbbells (3-8kg) and hand them in your hands while adopting a push-up position.
 You should concentrate on pulling up with your arms alternatively to your chest while slightly rotating backwards so your opposite side is facing the ground.
 This exercise will give further strength to your arms while engaging your core and obliques which are also key for the final exercise.

-Step 5 – Front Lever Rows
+Step 5: Front Lever Rows